RAK5HITHM/jenkinsLibrary/README.md

 **How to configure Jenkins Controller to access/integrate shared libraries**

- 1.Open Jenkins and navigate to the Jenkins dashboard.
+ 1.Open Jenkins and navigate to the Jenkins dashboard.<br>
- 2.Click on Manage Jenkins on the left-hand side.
+ 2.Click on Manage Jenkins on the left-hand side.<br>
- 3.Select Configure System.
+ 3.Select Configure System.<br>
- 4.Scroll down to the Global Pipeline Libraries section.
+ 4.Scroll down to the Global Pipeline Libraries section.<br>
- 5.Add the Shared Library
+ 5.Add the Shared Library<br>
- 6.Always remember the name given to the shared library.
+ 6.Always remember the name given to the shared library.<br>

 **How to use the shared library in the pipeline**